 Visualizing the Room

 Need something a little more hands-on to help you visualize new furnishings?
-Create tape outlines on the floor to represent the area occupied by potential purchases.
-This approach is a great idea for living room design planning, allowing you to do a trial run of any arrangement without moving around heavy furniture.
+Create tape outlines on the floor to represent the furniture you're considering.
+This approach is a great way to plan your family room design because it allows you to easily experiment with different setups before you commit to rearranging the entire space.

-After the tape is in place, try navigating the room by walking around the tape lines.
+Once you have your living room decor ideas outlined, try navigating the room by walking around the tape lines.
 Does any furniture placement seem cramped or any walkway too narrow?
-Will the sofa cover up any floor vents and are your end tables close to outlets?
+Will the sofa cover up any floor vents?
+Are your end tables close to outlets?
 Use these observations as a guide while you shop.

-Seating - From sofas and sectionals to accent chairs and recliners, there is a huge variety of seating options.
-Keeping room measurements at the ready, think about how many people gather in this space on a regular basis.
-Shop options within your chosen style to find seating that meets your needs and fits the room.
+- Seating: From sofas and sectionals to accent chairs and recliners, there is a huge variety of seating options.
+Keeping room measurements at the ready, think about how many people gather in this space regularly.
+Shop by style to find seating that meets your needs and that suits your vision.

-Tables - Tables add function to any space.
-People who want to snack, play games, or store remotes will want a coffee table.
-Put an end table between two chairs to hold lamps or mugs and create appealing symmetry in your design.
-Check out media units or TV stands to keep electronics organized.
+- Tables: Living room tables are another practical and stylish necessity.
+People who want to snack, play games or store remotes will want a coffee table.
+Use an end table set between seats to hold lamps or mugs and create appealing symmetry in your design.
+Finally, media units or TV stands help keep electronics organized.

 Time to Decorate